-- no-multi-line: The no-multi-line flag disables line-breaking in the messages; the entire message is converted to a single line.
+- no-multi-line: The no-multi-line flag disables line-breaking in the messages: the entire message is converted to a single line.
 Note that this happens only if the underlying transport method actually supports multi-line messages.
-Currently the , syslog(), network(), unix-dgram() drivers support multi-line messages. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
+Currently the file(), pipe() drivers support multi-line messages. - no-parse: By default, syslog-ng OSE parses incoming messages as syslog messages.
 The no-parse flag completely disables syslog message parsing and processes the complete line as the message part of a syslog message.
-The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MSG part of the syslog message.
-This flag is useful for parsing messages not complying to the syslog format. - If you are using the flags(no-parse) option, then syslog message parsing is completely disabled, and the entire incoming message is treated as the \${MESSAGE} part of a syslog message.
-In this case, syslog-ng OSE generates a new syslog header (timestamp, host, and so on) automatically. - dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
+The syslog-ng OSE application will generate a new syslog header (timestamp, host, and so on) automatically and put the entire incoming message into the MESSAGE part of the syslog message (available using the \${MESSAGE} macro).
+This flag is useful for parsing messages not complying to the syslog format.

+If you are using the flags(no-parse) option, then syslog message parsing is completely disabled, and the entire incoming message is treated as the \${MESSAGE} part of a syslog message.
+In this case, syslog-ng OSE generates a new syslog header (timestamp, host, and so on) automatically.
+Note that since flags(no-parse) disables message parsing, it interferes with other flags, for example, disables flags(no-multi-line).

+- dont-store-legacy-msghdr: By default, syslog-ng stores the original incoming header of the log message.
 This is useful of the original format of a non-syslog-compliant message must be retained (syslog-ng automatically corrects minor header errors, for example, adds a whitespace before msg in the following message: Jan 22 10:06:11 host program:msg).
 If you do not want to store the original header of the message, enable the dont-store-legacy-msghdr flag. - sanitize-utf8: When using the sanitize-utf8 flag, syslog-ng OSE converts non-UTF-8 input to an escaped form, which is valid UTF-8. - syslog-protocol: The syslog-protocol flag specifies that incoming messages are expected to be formatted according to the new IETF syslog protocol standard (RFC5424), but without the frame header.
 Note that this flag is not needed for the syslog driver, which handles only messages that have a frame header. - validate-utf8: The validate-utf8 flag enables encoding-verification for messages formatted according to the new IETF syslog standard (for details, see Section 2.8.2, IETF-syslog messages (p.
 14)).
 If the BOM character is missing, but the message is otherwise UTF-8 compliant, syslog-ng automatically adds the BOM character to the message.